LiamMcAllisterGroup/cytools/README.md

 All original CYTools code is distributed under the terms of the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
 All other packages and code snippets are redistributed under their respective licenses.

 The current lead developers are Mehmet Demirtas and Andres Rios-Tascon.
-Questions, comments and/or suggestions can be directed to [cytools-support@liammcallistergroup.com](mailto:cytools-support@liammcallistergroup.com).
+Questions, comments and/or suggestions can be directed to [support@cy.tools](mailto:support@cy.tools).